 - Small pieces of potato, carrot in thin gravy

-- Preferably you must drink one protein shake to meet your daily protein requirements.
-There are
+- Having at least one high protein drink or shake daily can help to meet your daily protein requirements.

 - Chew thoroughly before swallowing in and take small bites.

 - “Drink slowly!
 Sip on liquids throughout the day, but wait 30 minutes AFTER a meal to begin drinking again.